 Getting a regular job may seem like a total waste of time when it comes to becoming an actor, but it’s really not – and here’s why.

-• Drama schools like you to have more life experience.
+- Drama schools like you to have more life experience.
 This often means they want you to know a bit more about adult life and settle into your maturity a bit, amongst other things.
-Getting a job will help you mature a little faster.
+Getting a job will help you mature a little faster and develop important soft skills in the workplace.

 Build Up A Skill Set